• Skip to main content

 • Manual (controlled by your own body weight and gravity)

-• Automatic units (which have a remote control that allows you to invert at the push of the button).
+• Automatic units (which have a remote control that allows you to invert at the push of a button).

 Most gravity tables can be set at any angle through a specified range, while others will only rest at pre-set angles, such as 20, 30, and 60 degrees.